 5. Measure the apple butter; you should have about 6 cups (1,4 kg).
 Add the marzipan and the Masala sugar and mix in a blender, large food processor or with a stick blender until evenly combined.

 6. Fill the piping hot apple butter into sterilized jars placed on a damp kitchen towel.
 Close with lids and let cool.
 Refrigerate and use within a few weeks, or freeze.
-If freezing, leave at least ½ inch (1.25 cm) headspace to allow for the contents of the jar to expand.
+If freezing, use jars with straight sides and leave at least ½ inch (1.25 cm) headspace to allow for the contents of the jar to expand.

 Makes 7 half-pint jars